diggahdee/diggahdee.github.io/_drafts/blog-deep-dives/1-corinthians-13-4-love-is.md

 # The Ask...
 ## Find examples of, "the love" defined in 1 Corinthian 13:4-12 in the old testament.

-1 Corinthians 13:4-12 is probably one of the most recognized verses of scripture on love, but is this a New Testament concept or is it present in the Old Testament?
+1 Corinthians 13:4-12 is probably one of the most recognized verses of scripture on love, but is this a New Testament concept or is this "love" expressed in the Old Testament?
 Let'take a look.

 <span class="scripture">
 > **1 Corinthian 13:4-12 ESV**